-In Denver, CO, a DUI offender is compulsorily required to attend a state certified alcohol treatment program or education course.
-In some cases it must be completed before getting the driving license reinstated.
+In Denver, CO, a DUI offender is compulsorily required to attend a state-certified alcohol treatment program or education course.
+In some cases, it must be completed before getting the driver’s license reinstated.
 The process ensures that a person can understand that he or she has a drinking problem.
-Alcohol issues must be resolved before a person is permitted the privilege to obtain the drivers license.
+Alcohol issues must be resolved before a person is permitted the privilege to obtain a driver’s license.

 There are numerous uncertified alcohol treatment programs.
 The court orders State Certified Alcohol programs.
 However, in some cases, the offender can go for a specific treatment if the judge authorizes him or her to do so.